mmolimar/kafka-connect-fs/docs/source/policies.rst

 .. attention:: The URIs included in general property ``fs.uris`` will be filtered and only those
                ones which start with the prefix ``hdfs://`` will be watched.
-Also, this policy will only work for Hadoop versions from 2.6.0 or higher.
+Also, this policy will only work for Hadoop versions 2.6.0 or higher.